Dakin Matthews

 Melvin Richard "Dakin" Matthews (born November 7, 1940) is an American actor, playwright, theatre director, and theatrical scholar.
-Best known as Herb Kelcher in My Two Dads (1987–1989), Hanlin Charleston in Gilmore Girls (2000–2007), and as Reverend Sikes in Desperate Housewives (2004–2012).
+He is best known as Herb Kelcher in My Two Dads (1987–1989), Hanlin Charleston in Gilmore Girls (2000–2007), Joe Heffernan in The King of Queens (1998-2007), and as Reverend Sikes in Desperate Housewives (2004–2012).

 Early life

 Melvin Richard Matthews was born in Oakland, California.
 He initially aspired to become a Roman Catholic priest, studying in San Francisco and then at Gregorian University in Rome in the 1960s.
 However, his growing interest in drama led him to the Juilliard School, where he taught, among others, Kevin Kline and Patti LuPone.

 He acted and taught at the American Conservatory Theater (A.C.T.) in San Francisco where Annette Bening was one of his students.

 He also attended graduate school at New York University.
 He is an Emeritus Professor of English at California State University, East Bay in Hayward, California.